Japanese Hotel Ranking System – How Hotels Are Rated in Japan

 We use premium or first-class hotels for our Japan tours.
 Some of them are international brands that Westerners are familiar with, such as Crowne Plaza and InterContinental (IHG).
 Based on our decades of experience travelling the world, we are confident that the Japanese hotels we use are all 4 stars and above (4.5 stars and lower-end 5 stars).
 Japan is the only country, up to now (September 2024), where we use 4-star hotels because genuine 5-star (luxury) hotels are too expensive unless we sacrifice location.

 Some of our competitors mimic every move we make including following us to the same hotels.
 However, as a savvy consumer, you should ask them what types of rooms they actually book for their guests because this is where many tour operators cut corners.
-Many Japanese hotels including those carrying foreign brand names have guests rooms (we are not talking about suites) that can vary by 50% in size!
+Many Japanese hotels including those carrying foreign brand names have guest rooms (we are not talking about suites) that can vary by 50% in size!
 ANA Crowne Plaza hotels across Japan are good examples.
 A “standard” single room can be as small as 16 or 17 square metres.
 When we book rooms at such places, we make sure our rooms are among the larger ones they offer.
-Anything smaller than 26 square metres are to be avoided except for some small towns or cities, such as popular Takayama, where rooms in centrally located modern hotels all tend to be small.
+Anything smaller than 26 square metres are to be avoided except for some small towns or cities, such as popular Takayama, where rooms in centrally located modern hotels tend to be small.

 Japan hotel ranking system and how Japanese hotels are rated